freshtilledsoil/plug-and-play-forms/README.md

 Plug and Play Forms
 ===================

 A variety of forms that should be more or less plug and play.
-Styled with Bootstrap, using a modified version of jQuery Form Validation.
+The are styled with modified [Bootstrap](http://twitter.github.com/bootstrap/), written with [Sass](http://sass-lang.com/) and [Bourbon](http://thoughtbot.com/bourbon/), and use [jQuery Form Validation](http://bassistance.de/jquery-plugins/jquery-plugin-validation/).
+This is a work in progress, so please be gentle.
+Do feel free to point out mistakes or to create pull requests.

 View demo: [http://freshtilledsoil.github.com/plug-and-play-forms/](http://freshtilledsoil.github.com/plug-and-play-forms/)